LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/creating-functions/_index.md

 {{% notice green Question %}}

 What are the *parameters* of the following function?
-Click *ALL* that apply.
+Select *ALL* that apply.

 ```python {linenos=table}
 def perimeter_of_square(side_length):